Dave5535/fe-project/README.md

 **Step 2:** Have The BE runing (You will need some sort of user to login with).

-**Step 3:** login with Email and password from a user that exsist in BE.
+**Step 3:** Login with Email and password from a user that exsist in BE.

 Congrats you have logged in.